danaalrajeh/2021-GP2-16/README.md

     3- open the project on android studio or VSCode

-    4- in the connection.dart file change the IP adress with your computer IP (line 12 and 69)
+    4- in the app_constants.dart file change the IP adress with your computer IP (line 13) to receive emails

-    5- run the app
+    5- open your emulator then run the app